Table of Contents

 After putting the substrate and adding water, you can start installing the equipment.

-If you have selected an underwater gravel filter you will need to install that before adding water.
-Always make sure the filter is properly installed before you turn it on to power supply.
+If you have selected the underwater gravel filter, make sure to install it before adding water.
+Also be sure that the filter is firmly installed before turning the power on.

-Many external filters need to be filled with water before connecting them to the power supply – this is called priming the system, which allows water to pass through the filter.
+Usually external filters have to be filled with enough water before they connected to power, that’s priming the system and it allows water flow through the filter.

-If you have purchased any other equipment that needs to be installed, such as air pumps, stones and lightings, you should do this now.
+If you have purchased any other equipment that needs to be installed like the lightings and the air pumps, you can install as well.

 Step Six: cycle the tank

 Cycling is a vital process that contributes to the establishment of a healthy ecosystem in an aquarium.
 When you first set up a new aquarium, there aren’t enough beneficial bacteria to break down the toxic waste produced by fish.

 Therefore, the cycling process entails adding ammonia to the tank (either through fish food or pure ammonia drops) in order to start the growth of helpful bacteria that will ultimately break down the ammonia into nitrites and then nitrates.

 Once nitrates are present in the water, they can be removed by water changes or consumed by plants.
 The entire cycling process can take anywhere from a few weeks to a few months, depending on the size of the aquarium and the type of filter used.